 - cataracts, which occur when the lens of your eye becomes cloudy

-- retinopathy, which develops when blood vessels in the back of your eye become damaged
+- retinopathy, which develops when blood vessels in the back of your eye are damaged

 Over time, these conditions can cause vision loss.
 Fortunately, early diagnosis and treatment can help you maintain your eyesight.